Supply Chain Management KPIs

 ● Inventory to Sales Ratio

 |Measuring the speed and accuracy with which the company delivers goods to customers.||Service Excellence|

 Let’s take a closer look at three of the most important supply chain KPIs from each category:

 1. Perfect Order Tracking

 The quest for perfection is as old as humanity itself—and sadly, remains elusive for the best of us.
 But using this metric to track your percentage of orders without any errors can help you get as close as possible.

 ((Total Orders – Orders with Errors) ÷ Total Orders) × 100 = Percentage of Perfect Orders

 You can further refine this metric by each stage of the Procure-to-Pay process, including forecasting, procurement, production, and transportation and storage.
 So, for example, you may have a 99.97% perfect order rate for procurement, but a 98.97% perfect order rate for transportation, highlighting a need for further refinement.

 2. Fill Rates

-Tracking order fulfilment rates, this metric is important both as its own specific measurement of order fulfilment and as a critical component of your Perfect Order rate.
+Tracking order fulfillment rates, this metric is important both as its own specific measurement of order fulfillment and as a critical component of your Perfect Order rate.